backyardbiomech/qtiConverter/README.md

-# QTI converter READ ME
+# QTI converter

 This script will convert a simply formatted text document containing multiple choice questions into a zip file that can be imported to Canvas to add the questions to a question bank.
 NOTE: the Canvas import process will also make an actual quiz containing all of the questions in the bank.
 I suggested deleting that quiz after import.

+## Installation

+1. Download the `atiConverterApp.py` file
+2. Save it somehere meaningful to you
+3. Right now, it's a command line program only, so no other installation is necessary

 ## Preparing the files